Flowette: Flow Matching with Graphette Priors for Graph Generation: Numerical Experiments

 \subsection{Experiments on Molecular Graphs}

 We further evaluate our framework on four standard molecular graph generation benchmarks: QM9 \cite{wu2018moleculenet}, ZINC250K \cite{sterling2015zinc}, Guacamol \cite{brown2019guacamol}, and MOSES \cite{polykovskiy2020molecular}, which together span small molecules and larger, drug-like compounds.
 Experiments on QM9 use the conventional dataset splits and evaluation criteria employed in recent molecular generation work \cite{vignacdigress, qinmadeira2024defog}.
 For MOSES and Guacamol, we follow the respective benchmark protocols for training and assessment \cite{polykovskiy2020molecular, brown2019guacamol}.
 Details of the metrics are presented in Appendix~\ref{sec:metrics-molecules}.
-As can be seen in Table~\ref{Tab:qm9},~\ref{Tab:zinc250k},~\ref{Tab:guacamol}, and~\ref{Tab:moses}, our approach achieves state of the art performance (or near to) on all metrics.
+As can be seen in Table~\ref{Tab:qm9_zinc} and~\ref{Tab:guacamol_moses}, our approach achieves competitive performance across all metrics, with state-of-the-art performance on several metrics while remaining comparable to strong baselines on others.
+Figure ~\ref{fig:molecular_samples} shows representative molecular graphs generated by Flowette on QM9, ZINC250K, MOSES, and Guacamol datasets.